TampereHacklab/hacklab-sentinel/README.md

 npm update

 ```
 which will download everything needed.
+Then copy db.sqlite from test_db to root folder.

 Then run